The Australian Macadamia Society represents the biosecurity interests of macadamia producers and the industry.

 In 2015–16, macadamia production was valued at $198 million (LVP) and in 2017 the value of production was $272 million.
 Annual production from approximately 700 growers on 22,000 hectares is approximately 50,000 tonnes in-shell or 15,000 tonnes of kernel.

 The majority of plantings are varieties of Macadamia integrifolia.
-Of these about 80 per cent are Hawaiian selections with the remainder being Australian varieties.
-New Australian bred varieties are likely to be released in the next few years.
+Of these about 80 per cent are Hawaiian varieties with the remainder being Australian.
+New Australian-bred varieties are likely to be released in the next few years.
 Harvest commences in March and runs through to August.

 Australian macadamia production stretches from Coffs Harbour on the NSW north coast to Mackay on the north Queensland coast.
 The majority of macadamia plantings are in northern NSW, Bundaberg and south east Queensland.
 The northern rivers region of NSW and Bundaberg each comprise about 40 per cent of production.
-Bundaberg has the fastest growth in production and is likely to become the largest growing region in the next year or so.
+Bundaberg has the fastest growth in production and is now the largest growing region in Australia.

 In order to encourage biosecurity awareness within the industry, approximately 70 per cent of orchards employ professional pest scouts and the Australian Macadamia Society convenes an annual pest scout forum where pest pressures for the previous season are reviewed and any new pest and disease sightings reported.